ScottPlot/ScottPlot.NET/content/faq/multi-axis/index.md

 ---
-Title: Multi-Axis Plots
+Title: Multi-Axis Plots - ScottPlot FAQ
 Description: How to create plots with multiple axes
 ---

-# Multiple Axes with ScottPlot

 **This page reviews the primary functionality of ScottPlot's axis system.** A brief introduction to the ScottPlot API exists in the [**ScottPlot Overview**](../../overview).